Independence guide (PDF), 2013

 Exemptions from the auditor rotation requirements

-Section 342A of the Act does not provide for an exemption from the auditor rotation requirements.
-Limited relief power is an available option.
+The Corporations Act's s.
+342A does not provide for an exemption from the auditor rotation requirements.
+However, it does provide ASIC with limited relief power to modify the rotation requirements, as follows:

 - extend the period by not more than two successive financial years before the time-out rule applies